Hutt Valley DHB Logo

 Even healthy people get the flu, and it can be serious.
 A flu vaccination is one of the best ways to stay well.

 • Make sure you have all doses of the COVID-19 vaccine – it will protect you from the worst effects of COVID-19.
-Find out more about COVID-19 booster vaccines and eligibility on the Unite against COVID-19 website,
+Find out more about COVID-19 booster vaccines and eligibility on the COVID-19 Health Hub,

 • Check that your family are up to date with their routine vaccinations for measles, mumps and rubella (MMR).
 Some people missed their routine MMR immunisations due to COVID-19 and will not be protected from this highly contagious illness.